tanksdude/automated-reddit-video-tool-gui/README.md

 Linux: Currently not supported.
 Will be added later.

-Mac OS:

-* Mac OS is not supported.
+Mac OS: Not supported.
 Source code is right here though, so feel free to try your luck.

 ## Program Requirements